Materialist: Physically Based Editing Using Single-Image Inverse Rendering: Experiments

 \subsection{Object insertion and relighting}

-Since our rendering process is physically based, it enables the rendering of realistic shadows in object insertion tasks, which significantly enhances the realism of image editing, as seen in Fig.~\ref{fig:oi_qual}.
+We compare our method with recent editing methods \citep{lyu2025intrinsic,liang2025diffusionrenderer,zeng2024rgb}.
+Note that IntrinsicEdit~\cite{lyu2025intrinsic} and RGX$\leftrightarrow$X \citep{zeng2024rgb} operate on 2D intrinsic layers and utilize irradiance maps rather than environment maps.
+We adapted the inputs as follows to facilitate a fair comparison:

+\begin{enumerate} \item \textbf{Irradiance Approximation:} \cite{zeng2024rgb} and \cite{lyu2025intrinsic} do not natively support high frequency environment maps.
+We approximated the required input irradiance map by sampling the envmap $\mathbf{E}$ based on the surface normal directions $\vec{N}$.
+Specifically, for each pixel $(u,v)$, we map the normal vector $\vec{N}(u,v)$ to spherical coordinates $(\theta,\phi)$ and sample the corresponding value from $\mathbf{E}$.
+Note that this is a simplified approximation that ignores self-shadowing and global integration. \item \textbf{2D Layer Generation:} For the object insertion task, \cite{zeng2024rgb} and \cite{lyu2025intrinsic} require an edited albedo and normal map.
+We generated these by rendering our 3D mesh assets under constant ambient lighting to produce the corresponding 2D layers, which were then pasted into the scene's intrinsic maps. \end{enumerate}

+As shown in Figs.~\ref{fig:bench_relit} and \ref{fig:oi_qual}, while \cite{lyu2025intrinsic} generate visually harmonious results, our method produces significantly more realistic lighting effects.
+Specifically, our physically based ray tracing accurately captures cast shadows from the inserted object onto the scene (and vice versa) and preserves high-frequency specular reflections and refraction of the transparent object, which are impossible in the irradiance-based approximation of 2D methods.

 Additionally, to validate the visual accuracy of our approach, we used real photograph comparisons instead of synthetic data.
-We 3D scanned a glass jug to obtain its mesh and took photographs of the scene from the same angle with and without the jug.
+We obtained the mesh of a 3D scanned glass jug from previous work~\citep{stets2017scene}, positioned the real jug on a table, and took photographs of the scene from the same angle with and without the jug.
 We then inserted the mesh jug into the image without the jug and compared it with the actual photograph, as demonstrated in Fig.~\ref{fig:oi_gt}.

 Since single-view inverse rendering mostly uses neural networks for rendering and does not support object insertion of transparent objects, we only compare the difference between ground truth and our method.